Pierre Salvadori: Life and career

 In 1995, Salvadori began working with Marie Trintignant and Guillaume Depardieu, whom he cast in the highly successful films The Apprentices and Comme elle respire.
 And in 2000, Salvadori switched gears from comedy to the dark thriller The Sandmen.

+He was awarded the ‘Itinérances’ prize in 2023 by the Alès Film Festival – Itinérances.

+In 2026, Salvadori directed The Electric Kiss, a romantic tragicomedy set in the Paris art world of the Roaring Twenties, which opened the 79th Cannes Film Festival.